This post may contain affiliate links which means if you purchase we may receive a small commission at no additional cost to you.

-Of course we didn’t need all that candy and I’m sure Mother would dispose of loads of it.
+Of course, we didn’t need all that candy and I’m sure Mother would dispose of loads of it.
 Not sure if anyone worried about sugar overloads in that era but I’m sure mother worried about finding lost pieces of candy “stuck” around the house for the next 6 months.

-And to her horror we always had loads and loads of bubble gum.
+And to her horror, we always had loads and loads of bubble gum.
 Did anyone besides us fall asleep chewing bubble gum and wake up with it stuck in your hair?
 I always got into trouble for that one, and all the little gaps cut into my hair, I’m sure were very attractive.

-- 1 cup + 2 tablespoons flour
+- 1 cup + 2 TBSP flour

 - 1 teaspoon baking powder